 You can take plenty of photos, and afterwards there's a small gift shop that sells souvenirs of your trip.

 The orphanage is located inside Nairobi National Park, which is approximately 15 kilometers from Nairobi city center.
 You'll need to enter through the KWS Central Workshop Gate, situated on Magadi Road in Langata.
 Catch a taxi from your hotel, or ask your tour operator to include the orphanage as part of your Kenya itinerary.
 It's actually worth staying in the area as there are plenty of other tourist attractions nearby, including the Karen Blixen Museum and the Giraffe Center (where you can learn more about the endangered Rothschild's giraffe).

 To stay overnight in the park itself, book accommodation at Nairobi Tented Camp.

 Entry requires a minimum donation of $7 or 500 Kenyan shillings per person.
 The orphanage only accepts cash.

 Adopting an Orphan

-It's hard not to be touched when you see the dedication and hard work it takes the keepers to keep the young elephants happy and healthy.
-Feedings occur every three hours around the clock, and keeping them warm and playing with them requires huge efforts and of course money.
-For just $50 you can adopt an orphan, and the money goes directly to the project.
-You receive regular updates on your orphan via e-mail, as well as a copy of their biography, an adoption certificate, a water color painting of the orphan, and most importantly, the knowledge that you have made a difference.
+It's hard not to be touched when you see the dedication and hard work it takes for the keepers to keep the young elephants happy and healthy.
+Feedings occur every three hours around the clock, and keeping them warm and emotionally secure requires a huge amount of effort and money.
+For just $50 a year, you can adopt an orphan and make a meaningful contribution to the orphanage.